 Career and Salary Information

-The BLS predicts that job positions for all psychologists will increase by 19% between 2014 and 2024, which is faster than average compared to other career fields.
-The annual median salary for all psychologists was $72,580 as of 2015.
+The BLS predicts that job positions for all psychologists will increase much faster than average between 2018 and 2028, which is faster than average compared to other career fields.
+The annual median salary for psychologists (all other) was $100,770 as of 2018.

 A chief psychologist oversees the psychologists within their department.
 They hire staff, evaluate procedures and policies and develop new ways to improve treatment using their group's research.
 They perform both clinical and administrative tasks.